General Questions for the BAS Program

 - Prior Learning Assessment (PLA) credits are demonstrated by portfolios for life experience/experiential credit subject to approval by the program director and the dean (30 maximum credits).

-- To inquire about education benefits for military personnel, please visit the Office of Military Services website or call (703) 993 – 2428.
+- To inquire about education benefits for military personnel, please visit the Office of Military Services or call (703) 993 – 2428.

 Can I apply if I am under the age of 25?